 "Zero Waste Scotland is delighted that Edinburgh International Conference Centre has contributed to the Hospitality and Foodservice Agreement by reporting its annual waste data, working to reduce waste and maintaining a consistently high recycling rate for food and dry materials.
 Its enthusiasm and commitment sets a good example for others in the foodservice sector."

-"WRAP are delighted that EICC has contributed to the Hospitality and Foodservice Agreement by reporting their annual waste data, working to reduce their waste and maintaining a consistently high recycling rate for food and dry materials.
+"EICC sets a good example for others.
+WRAP are delighted that EICC has contributed to the Hospitality and Foodservice Agreement by reporting their annual waste data, working to reduce their waste and maintaining a consistently high recycling rate for food and dry materials.
 Their enthusiasm and commitment set a good example for others in the foodservice sector."